coffeemug/defstartup/_posts/2016-11-22-talking-to-users.markdown

 talking about sending emails and debating subject lines, when really they should be driving over to their users's offices._

-_[2] This post applies to [hunting] deer and possibly rabbits.
-Elephants, mice, and flies are different._
+_[2] This heuristic applies to [hunting] deer, and possibly rabbits and mice.
+Elephants and flies are different._

 [HN comments]: https://news.ycombinator.com/item?id=13022455
 [hunting]: http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html